keer707/Wrangle-WeRateDogs-Twitter/README.md

 ### Assess
 Assess data for:
-- Quality: inconsistent data, inaccurate data, non-descriptive headers, missing values (NAN)
+- Quality: inconsistent data, inaccurate data, non-descriptive headers, missing values (NAN).
 - Tidiness: issues with structure that prevent easy analysis.
 Tidy data requirements: Each variable forms a column.
 Each observation forms a row.
 Each type of observational unit forms a table.

 Types of assessment: